Gun laws in Delaware: Handguns and long guns (other than shotguns)

 The basic requirements to purchase a handgun or a non-shotgun long-gun are as follows: Buyers must be 21 or older, possess a state-registered ID, and pass a Federal background check.
 18-20-year-olds who are either a member of the armed forces, are a qualified law enforcement officer, or hold a concealed-carry permit are exempt from the general ban on the purchase of handguns and rifles.

 Shotguns

 The basic requirements to purchase a shotgun are as follows: Buyers must be 18 years or older, possess a state-registered ID, and pass a Federal background check.

 Restrictions and requirements

 Individuals that are barred from possessing firearms are those who have felony convictions.
 This also extends to misdemeanor violent offenses, along with all convictions that include narcotics and controlled substances.
 Another restriction that prevents people from obtaining firearms is if you have a mental instability or a mental illness.
-Those under 16 may not purchase a firearm unless they are accompanied by an adult.
 A background check is not needed to buy antique guns.